 IRS Rules for Reimbursing Remote Worker Business Expenses

-Employees now required to work at home and use their own resources are asking employers to reimburse these additional expenses.
-Should employers reimburse employees?
+With much of the workforce still working at home and using their own resources, many employees are asking employers to reimburse these additional expenses.
+So, should employers reimburse employees?
 The answer can get tricky.

 These requests create a whole new set of issues and cost factors for employers: should you cover computers, internet, cell phones, etc.?
-How does the IRS look at the taxation of these expenses if you reimburse employees?
-Plus, what is the impact on the organization, especially if you took out a PPP loan/grant for expenses?
+How does the IRS look at the taxation of these expenses?
+Plus, how does round two of PPP factor in?

 In this 60-minute program we’ll discuss the complex issues regarding this new era of remote employees, the impact it has on companies financially and on IRS compliance.
 Join us to discover: